nehachn/Intrusion-Detection-System/README.md

 # Dataset
 The Dataset used while building Intrusion Detection model is Secure Water Treatment(SWat) Dataset.
 The SWaT dataset comprises of reading from the sensors and actuators of an operational water treatment testbed, at different timestamp.
 The testbed comprises of 6 different stages, where each stage signifies a water treatment process.
 The physical parameters that are measured by the sensors are level of the water in the tanks, differential pressure, flow indicators etc. The actuators are different kind of valves that can either be ON or OFF.
-You can download the dataset by clicking [here](https://drive.google.com/file/d/18PYd2fjukQtHXRwo25ShJJ1Bak5ijqSS/view?usp=sharing)
+Dataset can downloaded from [here](https://drive.google.com/file/d/18PYd2fjukQtHXRwo25ShJJ1Bak5ijqSS/view?usp=sharing)

 # Target
 While making Intrusion Detection Model I have tried to answer following questions as well -